Cambridgeshire Constabulary: Operations

-The head of the constabulary is Chief Constable Nick Dean, a former assistant chief constable of Norfolk Constabulary who came into the role as chief constable in October 2018.
-His deputies are head of investigations Deputy Chief Constable Jane Gyford, formerly a commander of the City of London Police and head of operations Assistant Chief Constable Vicki Evans, previously the Assistant Chief Constable of Dyfed-Powys Police.
+The head of the constabulary is Chief Constable Simon Megicks, a former deputy chief constable of Norfolk Constabulary who came into the role as chief constable in September 2025.
+His deputies are Deputy Chief Constable Chris Balmer, formerly a temporary assistant chief constable of the Norfolk Constabulary, Assistant Chief Constable Vaughan Lukey, Assistant Chief Constable Leighton Hammett, and Temporary Assistant Chief Constable John Massey.
 One notable former chief constable is the current Lord Lieutenant of Cambridgeshire, Julie Spence, who was chief constable from 2005 to 2010.

 The constabulary headquarters is based in the Huntingdon suburb of Hinchingbrooke, which is home to the force executive board, information management and the force control room.
 The constabulary also works together with eleven police stations throughout the local policing area.
 They are: Cambridge (known simply as Parkside, after the street it is based on), Sawston, Ely, Cambourne, St Ives, Huntingdon town, St Neots, March, Wisbech, Hampton and Peterborough (known as Thorpe Wood, after the local nature park).
 It has a local police training facility in the parish of Abbots Ripton, near Alconbury (known as Monks Wood, after the local national nature reserve).
+Construction is underway on a new police station in Milton to meet needs no longer met by Parkside station, built in the 60s and now beyond its functional age as a police facility.
+The fate of Parkside station remains undecided once construction of Milton station is complete, but a move to a new city centre location is desired.

 In local policing management, the force area is subdivided into two areas (also called divisions) and are known simply as North and South.
 Northern local policing headquartered at Thorpe Wood, covers the city of Peterborough and the district of Fenland.
 Southern local policing is headquartered at Parkside, and it covers the districts of Cambridge City, South Cambridgeshire, East Cambridgeshire and Huntingdonshire.